My mother was a wicked witch.

 YOU ARE READING

-This is a work in progress, side project, urban fantasy I'm working on.
-Plan is to get a chapter up every few weeks.
-Maggie Lachlan is looking for a quiet night when she chooses the oldest game in the club to log into.
-What she gets is the avatar o...
+This was a side project, urban fantasy I was working on.
+It's now complete here but I will be releasing a revised and edited version for sale soon.
+Maggie Lachlan is looking for a quiet night when she chooses the oldest game in the club to log into...